alberdilab/invasion_hologenomics/README.md

 ## Analysis steps

+### Step 0 - Data Preparation
+The code in 00-data_preparation.Rmd loads the input data files and groups them in an R object (squirrels_data.Rdata).

 ### Step 1 - Data Summary
 The R code in 01-data_summary.Rmd, after uploading the required R libraries and data files, produces a summary of the sample and an overview of the generated metagenomic data.